itsWindows11/WordWeaver/README.md

 # <p align="center">WordWeaver</p>

-WordWeaver is a translator app that helps you translate more quickly and efficiently, with an adaptive and beautiful UI.
+<p align="center">WordWeaver is a translator app that helps you translate more quickly and efficiently, with an adaptive and beautiful UI.</p>

 ## Current features